-Looking for the best way to send money from the United States to family, friends or businesses in Guatemala (or even to your own bank account)?
-Don't head straight to your American bank - turn to online money transfer services instead.
-They nearly always offer better exchange rates and lower fees - which means for the same amount of dollars you send, the recipient will receive more quetzals.
+Looking for the best way to send money from India to family, friends or businesses in Guatemala (or even to your own bank account)?
+Don't head straight to your Indian bank - turn to online money transfer services instead.
+They nearly always offer better exchange rates and lower fees - which means for the same amount of rupees you send, the recipient will receive more quetzals.

 Compare ways of sending money to Guatemala

-Use our table below to compare services that send money from America to Guatemala.
-Compare the money transfer providers' fees and speeds, then click "Go to site" when you've found the best one to send your US Dollars to Guatemala.
+Use our table below to compare services that send money from the Republic of India to Guatemala.
+Compare the money transfer providers' fees and speeds, then click "Go to site" when you've found the best one to send your Indian Rupees to Guatemala.

-How to send money to Guatemala from the United States
+How to send money to Guatemala from India

 Here's our simple process for sending a money transfer to Guatemala as a cash pickup or bank transfer - the two options are similar: